 Initial submissions will be triaged by an editorial team for suitability.
 Those that pass triage will then be sent for in-depth peer review (Stage 1).
 Following review, the article will be either rejected or accepted in principle for publication.
 Following in principle acceptance (IPA), the authors will proceed to conduct the study, adhering exactly to the peer-reviewed procedures.
 When the study is complete the authors will submit their finalised manuscript for re-review (Stage 2) and will upload their raw data, digital study materials, and laboratory log to a publicly accessible file-sharing service.
 Pending quality checks and a sensible interpretation of the findings, the manuscript will be published regardless of the results.

-Registered Reports in Kinesiology publishes only registered reports.
 When authors submit a Registered Report, the introduction and methodology are reviewed before data are collected.
 This allows peer reviewers to address methodological concerns before time and resources are used to collect data.
-If the introduction and methodology are approved prior to data collection, and authors follow the approved methodology in good faith, then Registered Reports in Kinesiology guarantees publication of the results, regardless of the outcome.
+If the introduction and methodology are approved prior to data collection, and authors follow the approved methodology in good faith, then Reports in Sport and Exercise guarantees publication of the results, regardless of the outcome.

 This process is designed to reduce publication bias as well as questionable and unfortunate research practices, including p-hacking and HARKing.
 This process is also designed to reduce future additions to the File Drawer.
-Registered Reports in Kinesiology values all quality and replicable research, regardless of outcome.
+Reports in Sport and Exercise values all quality and reproducible research, regardless of outcome.
 Finally, this process is designed to streamline the publication process and give researchers a feeling of peace and security, because they know that their work will be published, regardless of outcome.
 Please read this preprint for more information: https://osf.io/preprints/sportrxiv/fxe7a/

 -Coaching and Sports Pedagogy